Bochum Hauptbahnhof: Katholikentag station

 To leave the site of the new Hauptbahnhof at its present site as undisturbed as possible, a temporary station was established to replace the destroyed building in time for the German Katholikentag of 1949.
 After the opening of the current station it was used until about 1994 by Deutsche Bundesbahn as a training facility.
 It is now heritage-listed building.
 Since some years it is used as an event location.

 Operational usage

 Regional and long-distance trains call at the station.
 It is integrated into the InterCityExpress network, although some trains do not call at Bochum, especially so called "UrlaubsExpress" trains with destinations at German resorts, usually used by tourists only.

 Long distance trains

-In long-distance traffic Bochum Hauptbahnhof, is served by the following services (as of 2022):